paritytech/scale-info/README.md

 ](https://github.com/paritytech/parity-scale-codec) encodable types.

-The definitions provide third party tools (e.g. a UI client) with information about how they are able to decode types language agnostically.
+The definitions provide third party tools (e.g. a UI client) with information about how they are able to decode types agnostic of language.

 At its core is the `TypeInfo` trait: